olofmogren/olofmogren.github.io/blog/_posts/2016-08-08-trends-in-neural-machine-translation.md

 neural machine translation (NMT).
-It was also a way of digesting a great tutorial on NMT given Sunday, August 7 at ACL in Berlin by some of the best people in the field: Christopher Manning, Minh-Tangh Luong, and Kyunghyun Cho.
+It was also a way of digesting a great tutorial on NMT given Sunday, August 7 at ACL in Berlin by some of the best people in the field: Christopher Manning, Minh-Thang Luong, and Kyunghyun Cho.

 Machine translation has gone through a number of stages in the last decades.
 Phrase based statistical machine translation (SMT), the flavour